JungleJ0n/better-minimap/README.md

 # better-minimap
-Fork of Modification jDanek ported for Farming Simulator 19
+Fork of jDanek's better-minimap ported for Farming Simulator 19